ramaboo/jquery.simpleForm/README.md

 If you want your normal forms to match your asynchronous forms then you will need to extend Simple Form to support `f.error_messages` see `lib/simple_form_extensions.rb`.

 **Warning!** This plugin was written for a single project so it contains some Simple Form class names that may be different in your project depending on how you have Simple Form configured.
-I believe that it's best to have people fork this project and adjust it to suit your needs rather than attempting to build a generic solution which would require a configuration file of equal complexity to that of Simple Form.
+I believe that it's best to have people fork this project and adjust it to suit their needs rather than attempting to build a generic solution which would require a configuration file of equal complexity to that of Simple Form.